udsleeds/openinfra/test-code/walking_cycling.md

 ### <tag:sidewalk>

-The sidewalk (or pavement) is that part of a highway set aside for the use of pedestrians and sometimes also cyclists, separated from the \[W\] carriageway (or roadway).
+The sidewalk (or pavement) is that part of a highway set aside for the use of pedestrians and sometimes also cyclists, separated from the carriageway (or roadway).
 <https://wiki.openstreetmap.org/wiki/Sidewalks>